kcleland0818/module3-project-solution/README.md

 }
 ```

-## Task #3 - `ConcertService` class
+## Task #3 - `concert.ConcertService` class

-The `ConcertRepository` class encapsulates a collection of `Concert` objects
+The `concert.ConcertRepository` class encapsulates a collection of `concert.Concert` objects
 and provides methods to add a new concert, get a concert by index, and find
 a concert by performer name.
-However, the `ConcertRepository`
+However, the `concert.ConcertRepository`
 class does not provide business logic or input/output interaction
 with the user.
 This will be handled in two additional classes:

 - The `Driver` class implements a command-line interface (CLI) to handle user input, repeatedly
   prompting the user with: "Select an action: a=add concert, d=display all concerts, p=purchase ticket, w=add to waitlist, q=quit:"
-- The `Driver` class will delegate the request to a `ConcertService` object.
+- The `Driver` class will delegate the request to a `concert.ConcertService` object.
-- The `ConcertService` class implements the business logic for the application.
+- The `concert.ConcertService` class implements the business logic for the application.
   - Adding a concert:
     - Print a success message if the concert is added to the repository.
     - Print an error message if the repository already contains a concert for that performer.